Description of the property’s current condition and current use(s):

 A deer fence encloses the 5-acre organic orchard.

 The property is bordered by the Unadilla River to the north, and a spring-fed creek to the east.

+A NRCS-funded 12'x40' high tunnel was completed in 2019.
 A traditional timber-framed New England barn on a rammed tire Earthship foundation is currently under construction.